alessandracosta8/housing-price-data-ml/README.md

 &nbsp;

 ### 3. Smart Correlated Selection:
-The result is indicating that all features are highly correlated.
-For obvious reason we are not going to drop all the variables in the data set, I will move to the phase of modelling and evaluate the performance there empirically until the performance is accettable.
+The result indicates that all features are highly correlated.
+For obvious reasons we are not going to drop all the variables in the data set, I will move to the modelling phase and evaluate the performance there empirically until the performance is acceptable.
 If not I will return to this stage for further feature engineering.

 ---
 &nbsp;